Protesters on both sides clash over school reopening

 The group wants school to remained closed and use distance learning until Monroe County sees no COVID-19 cases for 14 days.
 They also want guaranteed funding for safety measures and for schools to improve infrastructures like windows and HVAC systems to improve air exchange.

 Teachers like Ashley Ladiges, who has a son in middle school and a member of RORE attended the rally.
-Without fudning, Ladiges thinks schools will struggle to implement safety measures.
+Without funding, Ladiges thinks schools will struggle to implement safety measures.

 “I’m a high school teacher, a lot of my students are caregivers to older and younger family members.
 So if it’s spreading through the schools, they’re going to take it back to elders,” said Ashley Ladiges, Parent, teacher, Rochester Organization of Rank and File Educators.